LoopKit/loopdocs/docs/faqs/FAQs.md

 ## Can I use MY Apple Developer account to build for others?

 Technically yes...however, there are reasons this is discouraged.
 When you build for others, you must be careful to not unintentionally revoke the signing certificate that had been used for other people's apps (see note in FAQ above).
-You also need to let the people know that MAXIMUM their app will last 12 months.
+You also need to let the people know that the MAXIMUM their app will last is 12 months.
 It will need to be rebuilt no matter what every 12 months.

 But the biggest issue with building for others is that they may be left without a decent method of getting Loop updates.
 There are a lot of new Loopers on Omnipod system and their apps will likely need updating on a regular basis over the first year.
 Unless you plan on meeting with that person regularly to update their app, you could leave them on an old app that doesn't work as well as the new versions.